 Mestinon Side Effects

-Note: This document contains side effect information about pyridostigmine.
-Some of the dosage forms listed on this page may not apply to the brand name Mestinon.
+Note: This page contains information about the side effects of pyridostigmine.
+Some of the dosage forms included on this document may not apply to the brand name Mestinon.

 For the Consumer

 Applies to pyridostigmine: oral conventional 30-mg tablets for military use, oral conventional 60-mg tablets and extended-release tablets, oral oral solution, parenteral injection

 Side effects include: